SujalAhrodia/30_Days_Of_Code/README.md

 >2.
 Write a factorial function that takes a positive integer as a parameter and print its factorial.
 ### Day 10
 >1.
 Given a base-10 integer, convert it to binary base-2.
 Then find and print the maximum number of consecutive 1's in the binary representation.
+>2.
+Given an integer n where 1 ≤ n ≤ 30, generate the nth term of the count-and-say sequence.
+Note: Each term of the sequence of integers will be represented as a string.